Data-Connexxus/.github/profile/README.md

 * As part of the Project Herophilus community the intent is for it to be leveraged to both support and enable other capabilities to be developed and leveraged.
 A complete list of components from Connectivity, Data Real-Time Assets, Data Simulators, Data De-Identification and Anonymization components and more can be found <a href="https://github.com/Project-Herophilus" target="_blank">here</a>.
 * Simplicity built for complex data and datasets needs.
-The DataSynthesis platform from its inception has been designed to generate and/or build upon a concept of data attributes.
+The Synthetic Data Platform  from its inception has been designed to generate and/or build upon a concept of data attributes.
 There are currently 21 different data attributes it can use to create data structures.
 * Our focus is on enabling massive amounts of data to be used immediately or very quickly.
 This we feel helps to